Lucian Holtwiesche

 Many students, many libraries – yet still bottlenecks

-Berlin has the highest number of students with around 200,339 and also boasts the most recorded study spaces (6,309 spaces in 32 libraries).
-Munich follows with 136,538 students and 4,903 study spaces in 24 libraries, and Münster with 60,287 students and 1,807 study spaces in six libraries.
+With approximately 200,339 students, Berlin has the highest number of students in comparison and simultaneously offers the most recorded study spaces (6,309 spots across 32 libraries).
+Munich follows with 136,538 students and 4,903 study spaces in 24 libraries, while Frankfurt am Main has 2,880 study spaces for 69,406 students.

 Without transparency, finding space becomes a stress factor